 In a second tweet, Trump attacked Gillibrand as “lightweight” and “a total flunky” for Senate Minority Leader Chuck Schumer (D-N.Y.).
 He claimed she “begged” him for campaign donations in the past and “would do anything for them.”

 Lightweight Senator Kirsten Gillibrand, a total flunky for Chuck Schumer and someone who would come to my office “begging” for campaign contributions not so long ago (and would do anything for them), is now in the ring fighting against Trump.
 Very disloyal to Bill & Crooked-USED!— Donald J. Trump (@realDonaldTrump) December 12, 2017

-Gillibrand responded by pointing out that “millions of women” protested Trump’s inauguration and have been stirred into activism since his election.
+Gillibrand respondedto Trump’s tweet by calling it a “sexist smear.”
+She also pointing out that “millions of women” protested Trump’s inauguration and have been stirred into activism since his election.

-Several Democrats, including Gillibrand, Cory Booker (D-N.J.) and Jeff Merkley (D-Ore.), have called on Trump to quit.
+Several Democratic senators, including Gillibrand, Cory Booker (N.J.) and Jeff Merkley (Ore.), havecalled on Trump to quit.
 On Monday night,a group of more than 50 female House Democrats wrote a letter to the House Oversight Committee to demand a congressional probe, CNN reported.